-Although the circular representation of DiSC (Everything DiSC) is designed to be simple & intuitive, it also conveys a great deal of information about a person’s DiSC style at a glance.
-To start, the angular location of a person’s dot indicates the person’s primary DiSC style.
+The circular representation of DiSC, known as Everything DiSC, is simple and intuitive.
+At a glance, it provides much information about a person's DiSC style.
+The angular location of a person's dot indicates their primary DiSC style.

 Everything DiSC is offering more advantage

 One of the most powerful aspects of the DiSC circle is that it allows us to show the relationship between two or more people in a straightforward, visual manner.

 2.Adaptation & Stress